-The Inland Revenue organisation is a Division of the Ministry of Finance and the Economy.
+The Inland Revenue organisation is a Division of the Ministry of Finance.
 It serves as the principal tax collecting agency in Trinidad and Tobago.
 The organisation is managed by a Board of five (5) Commissioners, one of whom is appointed Chairman.
 Board members are charged with the primary responsibility of administering taxes in Trinidad and Tobago, in accordance with Section (3) of the Income Tax Act Chapter 75:01.

 Roles & Responsibilities

 The Board of Commissioners, fulfil this responsibility by providing leadership and strategic direction to staff members as they administer tax laws related to the following nineteen (19) tax types: Income Tax, Corporation Tax, Petroleum Tax, Value Added Tax, Lands and Buildings Taxes, Club Gaming Licence, Hotel Accommodation Tax, Financial Services Tax, Insurance Premium Tax, Insurance Surrender Tax, Auctioneers' Money Lenders and Pawn Brokers Licences, Withholding Tax, Stamp Duty, Green Fund, Unemployment and Business Levies and Health Surcharge.